pepstock-org/Charba-Wiki/docs/configuration/Interaction.md

 The hover configuration, to configure interaction with the chart via hover, is passed to a chart by:

+To change and apply own properties, you can invoke the **set** methods, as following:

 ```java
 // example
 chart.getOptions().getHover().setMode(InteractionMode.NEAREST);

 InteractionMode mode = chart.getOptions().getHover().getMode();
 ```

+The defaults values are set in global defaults options, see [default global hover options](../defaults/DefaultsCharts#hover).

 Table with options: